Cookie-Einstellungen

 DAY 2 DELHI - TRAIN TO CHANDIGARH

-We go by train from Delhi to Chandigarh, a nice experience.
-Your motorcycle the Royal Enfield await you there.
+We go by train from Delhi to Chandigarh, a unique experience.
+Your motorcycle, the Royal Enfield, awaits you there.
 The city at the foot of the Himalayas is the capital of two states, Punjab and Haryana, and is particularly well suited as a gateway to the discovery of the Himalayas.

 DAY 3 CHANDIGARH - SHIMLA